 To create a seamless transition between the spaces, opt for the same flooring indoors and out, though make sure you choose a textured, non-slip design for the exterior area.
 The country-style kitchen is handmade from Quebec yellow timber with the cabinetry painted in Farrow & Ball’s Elephant’s Breath and Charleston Gray.
 Maple worktops add a subtle warmth to the space.

 Adding a kitchen extension that brings in plenty of natural light opens up the possibility of choosing bolder colours on your units without the worry of the space feeling dark and enclosed.
 In this Edwardian property, the owners opted for a hand-painted design with an island unit in a dark blue that contrasts beautifully with the paler shade used for the cupboards around the walls, the Corian worktops and the wood flooring.
 A secret door, which you could be forgiven for thinking opens into a larder cupboard, actually provides access to a utility room.

 8. Colourful oak frame country kitchen

 Traditional oak frame kitchen extensions are ideal for period properties as the exposed oak beams will add instant warmth and character to a space, as shown in this Grade B-listed steading conversion in Scotland.
-Complementing the timber used for the structural framework, the wooden kitchen features matching solid oak worktops, a breakfast bar and dining table, with the colourful units painted in a mixture of Farrow & Ball’s French Gray, Brinjal and Green Smoke.
+Complementing the timber used for the structural framework, the wooden kitchen features matching solid oak worktops, a breakfast bar and dining table, with the colourful units painted in a mixture of French Gray, Brinjal and Green Smoke, all from Farrow & Ball.